ahmedkaludi/accelerated-mobile-pages/readme.txt

 == Changelog ==

-= 0.9.97.39 (5th March 2019) =
+= 0.9.97.40 (9th March 2019) =
-* Added: Compatibility with the Author Simple Box Plugin #2268
-* Added: Compatibility when short codes are added in AMP widgets #2552
-* Added: Compatibility with the footnotes plugin #2447
-* Added: ID Support on the AMP PageBuilder #2474
+* Added: Smooth scrolling for anchors links and jumping links within a page #2062
-* Added: embedly oembed support in wordpress #1160
+* Added: Option to Enable/Disable Merriweather font in Design-1
+* Fixed: External links are getting skipped #2862
+* Fixed: Social Share “LINE” does not show up in swift theme #2641
-* Fixed: Dynamic Classes break issue in AMP PageBuilder #2515
+* Fixed: Checkbox from menu listings in AMP theme framework #2618
-* Fixed: Debug Errors #2627
+* Fixed: PHP Warning undefined index fb-instant-page #2610
-* Fixed: Custom Front page is breaking in 0.9.97.16 #2589
-* Fixed: Date Archive not working with Swift Design #2514
+* Fixed: Instagram Posts not rendering in AMP #2629
-* Fixed: Background video and countdown timer is not showing in divi pagebuilder from core > 0.9.97.19 #2727
-* Fixed: Issue with pagebuilder when yoast plugin is active. #2933
+* Fixed: Instant articles Image issue #2929
+* Fixed: Default height & width values for amp-img when values are not set #2925

 Full changelog available in changelog.txt